Nigeria-US friction over embattled AfDB chief Akinwumi Adesina | DW | 05.06.2020

-The African Development Bank has launched an independent review into embezzlement allegations against its president.
+The African Development Bank has launched an independent review of a report into embezzlement allegations against its president.
 Akinwumi Adesina has the backing of Nigeria for a second term, but the US is not convinced.

 The independent review into Akinwumi Adesina, who intends to run for a second term as head of AfDB, comes after immense pressure from Washington.
 According to the bank's board, the inquiry must finalize its work within four weeks in time for the election of a new head scheduled for August.